loluwot/STACKSolver/README.md

 # STACKSolver
-STACK problem solver for moodles in Advanced Functions.
+STACK problem solver for moodles in Calculus and Vectors.